h3abionet/h3abionet16S/README.md

 Two workflow languages were investigated for running this pipeline CWL and Nextflow.

-To access the CWL workflow go [here[](https://github.com/h3abionet/h3abionet16S/tree/master/workflows-cwl)
+To access the CWL workflow go [here](https://github.com/h3abionet/h3abionet16S/tree/master/workflows-cwl)

-To access the Nexftlow  workflow go [here[](https://github.com/h3abionet/h3abionet16S/tree/master/workflows-nxf)
+To access the Nexftlow  workflow go [here](https://github.com/h3abionet/h3abionet16S/tree/master/workflows-nxf)

-The Nexflow workflow is the most updated version of the pipeline.
+**The Nexflow workflow is the most updated version of the pipeline and for now the recommended to use.**